nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 The template file is the file that will be used to generate the rendering of the Nuxeo document and will be completed automatically with the defined Nuxeo properties.
 This template file can be:

-*   an office document (.docx, .odt, .xls, .xlsx, .ods formats are supported for now),
+*   an office document (.docx, .odt, .xls, .ods formats are supported for now),
 *   an HTML file,
 *   a XML file.

 To create a template file:

 1. Create a regular office, HTML or XML file with your favorite tool.
 2. In the document, put variables in `Input Fields` where you want to use information from Nuxeo (see below).
-You may want to use [XDocReport](https://github.com/opensagres/xdocreport) for .docx or .odt formats, [JXLS](http://jxls.sourceforge.net/) for .xls / .xlsx and .ods formats (see links below).
+You may want to use [XDocReport](https://github.com/opensagres/xdocreport) for .docx or .odt formats, [JXLS](http://jxls.sourceforge.net/) for .xls and .ods formats (see links below).
 3. When the template is ready, [create the template document in Nuxeo](#creating-the-template-document) and attach the template to it.

 {{> anchor 'variables'}}Here are a few examples of the most common variables: